 Between 2015-2019 Anton was the director of Pallas Athene Innovation and Geopolitical Foundation (PAIGEO), the organisation created by the Central Bank of Hungary, and led the Foundation’s Research Institute, whose primary focus area was mainly Eastern Asia.
 PAIGEO has become one of the most important Hungarian research organisations during that time, supporting geopolitical research on academic and scholarly level; supporting geopolitical book publishing; operating its own geopolitical PhD program with two major Hungarian universities (the University of Corvinus and University of Pécs), with nearly 150 PhD students combined; preparing publications and analyses published on www.geopolitika.hu and in several Hungarian media outlets; publishing a geopolitical magazine on quarterly basis called Hungarian Geopolitics (HUG) and organising conferences and academic events.

 From the beginning of 2020, Anton is writing for the foreign desk of one of the biggest Hungarian daily newspaper, Magyar Nemzet, while his articles are also published in Mandiner Hungarian weekly magazine.
-From November 2020, he was also heading the geopolitical research group of Danube Institute, a Hungarian think tank established in 2013.
-In June 2021, he became the Director of Research at Danube Institute.
+From November 2020, he was also heading the geopolitical research group of Danube Institute, a Hungarian think tank established in 2013, and in June 2021, he became the Director of Research at Danube Institute.
+Anton is leading the Oeconomus Economic Research Institute as the Director of Strategy.

 Anton specialises in the internal- and foreign policy of post-soviet countries, focusing on Russia, Ukraine and Belarus, and energy security and security politics.
 He is a regular guest of different international conferences and forums dealing with these topics.
 Since 2011 he is providing regular expertise on Hungarian media outlets as an expert of post-soviet countries.